Chapter 10 : Santa's Little Helper

 "No you weren't," she said wryly.
 "The polite question was going to come first, that's your nature."
 She sat down heavily on the trunk.
 "Did you only come to pry, or are you ready for your first lesson?"

-"Why don't YOU just tell me?
+"Why don't YOU just tell me?" he asked crossly.

 "Because I'm making a lame attempt to treat you with respect.
 If you'd prefer to be an open book, hotshot, that's fine too."